Cakes & Barrages

 Which Brands Make the Best Cakes?

 Brands include Brothers Pyrotechnics (award-winning colour work and creative effects), Primed Pyrotechnics (casino-themed range, bold effects), Bright Star (wide range at accessible prices), Celtic Fireworks and plenty more.
-If you're putting together a full show, have a look at our complete display kits — they include cakes alongside rockets, fountains and finales with a suggested firing order.
+Want a bundle of cakes in one go rather than picking individually?
+Our cake selection packs group smaller F2 cakes at a lower per-cake price than buying them separately.
+If you're putting together a full show, have a look at our complete display kits – they include cakes alongside rockets, fountains and finales with a suggested firing order.
 Orders over £300 ship free, or any cart with an item from our Free Delivery collection ships free regardless of cart total.
+Running a club event or public display?
+We stock full-case quantities in our bulk fireworks collection, where per-unit prices drop on larger orders.

 After the lowest prices?
 Our cheap fireworks collection has dozens of discounted cakes from under £6.
 Cakes and barrages are the core of any Bonfire Night display.
 For a full rundown of every firework type, see our Types of Fireworks Explained guide.